 97. Certain deviations from and modifications of proposed works permitted

-(1) Where the Minister or the Corporation is of the opinion that any deviation from the proposed line of works may be necessary, the Minister or the Corporation may, in preparing the plans of the proposed works pursuant to section 88 or section 93, show on those plans a limit within which the line of works as constructed may deviate to accommodate changes in location not inconsistent with the general proposal and any such deviation shall, if the works are authorised, be taken to be authorised.
+(1) Where the Minister is of the opinion that any deviation from the proposed line of works may be necessary, the Minister may, in preparing the plans of the proposed works pursuant to section 88 or section 93, show on those plans a limit within which the line of works as constructed may deviate to accommodate changes in location not inconsistent with the general proposal and any such deviation shall, if the works are authorised, be taken to be authorised.

-(2) Whether or not a limit within which the line of works may deviate during construction is shown on the plans of authorised works, the Minister or the Corporation in carrying out the works may deviate not more than 20 metres from the location shown on those plans if —
+(2) Whether or not a limit within which the line of works may deviate during construction is shown on the plans of authorised works, the Minister in carrying out the works may deviate not more than 20 metres from the location shown on those plans if —

 (a) the change is of a nature not inconsistent with the general proposal; and